 Nasty dogs aside, it was a beautiful day for a hike.
 It’s never that fun to walk or run long miles on a connecting route, but I got the job done.
-The Plover River segment was beautiful; in parts it looks like a swamp or bayou, and the river has some pretty stretches.
-The E.C.
-Dells were reminiscent of Grandfather Falls, with jumbled rocks along the trail and in the river, and lots of rushing water from the force of the dam.
+The Plover River segment was beautiful.
+In parts, it looks like a swamp or bayou, and the river has some pretty stretches.
+The Dells of the Eau Claire River were reminiscent of Grandfather Falls, with jumbled rocks along the trail and in the river, and lots of rushing water from the force of the dam.
 The first part of Ringle was quite woodsy; I didn’t pay too much attention as I was eager to reach the van.

 Thanks to chapter chair David Mix for giving me the skinny about all of the Marathon County trails before I started out this morning.
 Two sections were closed for hunting, and he pointed out other useful things as well.